spagnuolocarmine/playground-mpi/README.md

 5. Communication Topologies.
 A brief introduction to MPI topologies.
     - MPI Process Topologies
     - Chapter Questions
-6. HPC for all, an MPI cluster on Amazon AWS.
+6. HPC Environment for all.
 This chapter introduces how to create an MPI cluster machine on Amazon AWS.
      - MPI Amazon AWS Cluster
+     - Docker MPI Environment

 # Book features and recommendations